-- 4. Damaging, stealing, defacing, or destroying College District property, property belonging to a third party on a College District-sponsored trip, or property belonging to a College District student, faculty or staff member, or a campus visitor. - 5.
-Knowingly giving false information in response to reasonable requests from College District officials. - Assaulting, threatening, abusing (physically, verbally, and/or sexually), or endangering in any manner the health or safety of a person at the College District, on College District property, or at a College District-sponsored event. - 7.
-Violating College District Student Code of Conduct; Board policies; laws; or administrative rules, regulations, and procedures (e.g., parking, guidelines for student events, registration of meetings and activities, use of College District facilities or the time, place, and manner of public expression). - 8.
-Failing to comply with directions of College District officials and/or police acting in the performance of their duties. - 9.
-Failing to notify College District officials of a change in residency status or current address. - 10.
-Being convicted of an indictable offense under either municipal, state, or federal law that occurred on College District property or at an off-campus, College District-sponsored event. - 11.
-Attempting to, or possessing, manufacturing, delivering, distributing, selling, purchasing, using, or being under the influence of, alcoholic beverages, illegal controlled substances (as defined in the Texas Controlled Substance Act), steroids, substances referred to as "designer drugs," and inappropriately or illegally using over-the-counter medications, prescription medications, inhalants, herbal/"natural" euphoriants, look-alike products (what is represented to be any of the above-listed substances) at the College District, on College District property, or while attending College District-sponsored activities on- or off-campus.
-[See FLBE] - 12.
-Unlawfully retaliating against another student, campus visitor, or staff or faculty member. - 13.
-Unlawfully harassing or stalking another student, campus visitor, or staff or faculty member, including, but not limited to, sexual, racial, and disability harassment, and/or creating an intimidating, hostile, or offensive educational environment.
+- 4. Damaging, stealing, defacing, or destroying College District property, property belonging to a third party on a College District-sponsored trip, or property belonging to a College District student, faculty or staff member, or a campus visitor. - 4.5.
+Theft, sabotage, destruction, distribution, or other use of the intellectual property of the College or third parties without permission. - 5.6.
+Knowingly giving false information in response to reasonable requests from College District officials. - 6-7.
+Assaulting, threatening, abusing (physically, verbally, and/or sexually), or endangering in any manner the health or safety of a person at the College District, on College District property, or at a College District-sponsored event. - 7.8.
+Violating College District Student Code of Conduct; Board policies; laws; or administrative rules, regulations, and procedures (e.g., parking, guidelines for student events, registration of meetings and activities, use of College District facilities or the time, place, and manner of public expression). - 8.9.
+Failing to comply with directions of College District officials and/or police acting in the performance of their duties. - 9.10.
+Failing to notify College District officials of a change in residency status or current address. - 10.11.
+Being convicted of an indictable offense under either municipal, state, or federal law that occurred on College District property or at an off-campus, College District-sponsored event. - 11.12.
+Attempting to, or possessing, manufacturing, delivering, distributing, selling, purchasing, using, or being under the influence of, alcoholic beverages, illegal controlled substances (as defined in the Texas Controlled Substance Act), steroids, substances referred to as "designer drugs," and inappropriately or illegally using over-the-counter medications, prescription medications, inhalants, herbal/"natural" euphoriants, lookalike products (what is represented to be any of the above-listed substances) at the College District, on College District property, or while attending College District-sponsored activities on- or off-campus.
+[See FLBE] - 12.13.
+Unlawfully retaliating against another student, campus visitor, or staff or faculty member.